Make SHIfT Happen Export

 They didn't quit.
 They didn't complain on Indeed.
 They went to leadership with a solution.

 That only happens in one kind of culture.
-The question is — is that the culture you're in?

 If you're a leader.